YosysHQ-Docs/AppNote-011/docs/source/design.rst

 ^^^^^^^^^^^

 **Q:** How do I blackbox a submodule to make SBY run faster?
-I tried to use the :external+yosys:doc:`blackbox command <cmd/blackbox>` but then it raises an error.
+I tried to use the :external+yosys:cmd:ref:`blackbox` command but then it raises an error.

 **A:** Many of the Yosys commands needed for SBY do not support blackbox modules.
-However, it is possible to use the :external+yosys:doc:`cutpoint command <cmd/cutpoint>` to disconnect a module's inputs and drive its outputs with ``$anyseq`` cells which the solver can assign any value to at each step.
+However, it is possible to use the :external+yosys:cmd:ref:`cutpoint` command to disconnect a module's inputs and drive its outputs with ``$anyseq`` cells which the solver can assign any value to at each step.
 This then allows the module to be verified independently of the rest of the design.

 If your design already contains blackbox modules, you can use ``cutpoint -blackbox`` to replace all instances of blackboxes with a formal cut point.